-If you already have a bachelor’s degree and want to become a nurse, it makes sense to get a Master of Science in Nursing (MSN) degree because of everything you can accomplish with a master’s in nursing.
+If you already have a bachelor’s degree and want to become a nurse, it makes sense to earn a Master of Science in Nursing (MSN) degree.
 Even outside of hospitals and clinics, MSN-educated nurses have opportunities to put their expertise into use.
-Among many other exciting positions, becoming a nurse educator may stand out to you if you’re interested in educating future nursing leaders and directly combating the nursing shortage.
+Among many other exciting positions, becoming a nurse educator may stand out to you if you’re interested in educating future nursing leaders and directly addressing the nursing shortage.

 1. Research What a Nurse Educator Does

 Nurse educators are an essential part of the nursing profession, preparing students in school to transition into a professional nursing setting.
 They oversee the lab and clinical education of students and lead classroom discussions, design curricula and provide help and feedback.
 There is always more to learn and teach within the profession, and you should learn more about the role before committing yourself on a path toward nursing education.